aquamarineaqua/Lung_Nodule_Patch_XAI_research/README.md

 # LIDC-IDRI Patch Research

-An Interpretable Concept-based Approach for Pulmonary Nodule Malignancy Prediction using ConceptCLIP
+Interpretable Lung Nodule Malignancy Prediction Based on ConceptCLIP

-## Introduction
+## Project Overview

-This project explores the use of **ConceptCLIP** (a vision-language model tailored for the biomedical domain) for pulmonary nodule benign/malignant classification.
-The core approach includes:
+This project explores the use of **ConceptCLIP** (a vision-language model for the biomedical domain) for lung nodule benign/malignant classification.
+The core approach is:

-1. **Zero-shot Feature Extraction**: Using a pre-trained ConceptCLIP model without fine-tuning
+1. **Zero-shot Feature Extraction**: Using pre-trained ConceptCLIP model without fine-tuning
 2. **Concept-driven**: Defining radiological concepts (e.g., spiculation, lobulation, calcification) and computing image-concept similarity scores
-3. **Interpretability**: Using simple logistic regression models to quantify each concept's contribution through feature coefficients
+3. **Interpretability**: Using simple logistic regression models to quantify each concept's contribution to predictions through feature coefficients

 ### Research Questions

 - **RQ1**: How to design effective radiological concepts to improve downstream classification performance?
-- **RQ2**: Are the concept representations learned by ConceptCLIP clinically interpretable?
+- **RQ2**: Do the concept representations learned by ConceptCLIP have clinical interpretability?

 ### Main Results

 - 20-concept configuration achieves optimal performance: **AUC=0.794, Accuracy=0.730**
-- **12 statistically significant concept features** identified through L1-regularized feature selection
+- **12 statistically significant concept features** identified through L1 regularization feature selection
-- All significant features align with established clinical knowledge
+- All significant features are consistent with clinical knowledge

 ## Dataset

-Nodule-level 2D patch dataset constructed from **LIDC-IDRI**:
+Using the **LIDC-IDRI** dataset to construct nodule-level 2D patch dataset:

 - **Number of Nodules**: 678 (Malignant: 397, Benign: 281)
 - **Number of Patients**: 440